Healthy Homes Assessment Tawa

 Healthy Homes Assessment Services

-The areas covered in the Healthy Homes Standards are:
+The subjects covered in the Healthy Homes Standards are:

-We are completely independent assessors of rental property, as well as fully qualified to assess both Healthy Homes and Homefit.
+Our company is completely independent assessors of rental properties and are fully certified to assess both Healthy Homes and Homefit.

 Call Now (04) 280 6790